zoe-moment/portfolio/README.md

 October 23rd, 2021

-Portfolio V 1.0
+Portfolio V 2.0

 By _**Zoe T. Sullivan**_

 ## Description

 This is a portfolio website for Zoe T. Sullivan.
 It contains a list of past projects both on github and squarespace that were created by Zoe.
-This is a project assigned by Epicodus.
+This project was assigned by Epicodus.

 <https://zydridas.github.io/portfolio/>

-_NOTE: V 1.0 IS NOT COMPLETE._

 ## Setup/Installation Requirements